zhouand25/Senior-Seminar---Zhou/README.md

 -Then after the popularity list is generated, the duplicates will naturaly be ranked (in case of overflow) with the rest of the clases
 -Then take the top (25) classes (including duplicates) and then arrange them in a way which would avoid conflict (namely popular with unpopular)
 -Then after this process, arrange and place students (in the case a student can not be arranged place them randomly)

+1/26/24
+-Fixed the error within the fileio
+-Cleaned up the data significantly (deleted the course names from the spreadsheet because they were redundant due to the fact that the map of ints to coursenames was already established and that the int course ids are already in the choice matrix) -Started the popularity ranking function (Created two array lists to map the course ids and the popularity index used to reference one another)
+-Created an iterator to run through choice matrix and calculate a value with the established weighting scale -At current progress, might need some time outside of class to fully finish